 In the Project tool window, right-click the project folder and select .
 Alternatively, from the main menu, select to open the New Module wizard.

 - If you used main menu to add a module then the process of adding a module is the same as Creating a new Maven project.

 If you are adding sub modules by right-clicking the root folder then the process of adding a new module is shorter.
-You need to specify the name of your module in the ArtifactId field.
+You need to specify the name of your module in the Name field.
 The rest of the information is added automatically and you can use either the default settings or change them according to your preferences.
-Also, note that Add as module to and Parent fields, by default, display the basic Maven attributes (groupId, artifactId, and version) of the project to which you are trying to add the module.
-You can click to change the information displayed.

 Configure a multi-module Maven project

 You can create a multi-module Maven project in IntelliJ IDEA.
 The multi-module project is defined by a parent POM file with several sub modules.

 Create a Maven parent project.
 IntelliJ IDEA creates a standard Maven layout including an src folder.

 In the Project tool window, remove the src folder since you would only need it in the very rare cases.
 For your general project, you don't need the src folder for the parent POM.

 In the Project tool window, right-click your project (or from the main menu, click File) and select New | Module to add a sub project.